tmobile/casquatch/README.md

 ## Release Notes
 ### 1.4-SNAPSHOT - TBD
 * Full rewrite of generator to switch from web to command line
+* Added functionality for filtering on either workload or DC
+* Minor - Added getVersion() which shows Casquatch and driver versions
 ### 1.3-RELEASE - 09/17/2018
 * Added SSL Support
 * Added CassandraDriver-EE as a simple wrapper to inject the licensed driver.